-Now just as an example, let's assume that we want the regulator to 500 decimals, say.
+Let's now assume that we want the regulator R to 500 decimals, say.
 (Without cheating and computing the fundamental unit exactly first!)
-I claim that simply from the crude approximation above, this can be computed with no effort.

-This time, we want to start with the unit form.
+This can be computed with no effort, simply from the crude approximation 2641.5 above.
+This time, we start with the unit form.
 Type: